-So, for this post, I have chosen the 12 easiest guitar songs by Ed Sheeran that sound awesome, have 4 chords and which are really fun to play, especially on acoustic guitar.
+So, for this post, I have chosen 12 of the easiest guitar songs by Ed Sheeran that sound awesome, have 4 chords, and which are really fun to play, especially on acoustic guitar.

 10 Easy 4 Chord Ed Sheeran Guitar Songs

-Photograph is the final single from Ed’s second studio album ‘X’ which was released in the year 2014.
+Photograph is the last single from Ed’s second studio album ‘X’ which was released in 2014.
 This song was composed within half an hour by Ed and Johnny McDaid.
 The original key of the song is E major and has a very common chord progression.

 The chords for the song are D-Bm-A-G and the strumming pattern is DXX-DXX-Dx.
 The capital D represents downstrum and X represents mute.
-Here you have to mute all the strums with your palm to sound exactly like the original song.
+Here you have to mute all the strums marked with ‘X’ with your palm to sound exactly like the original song.